pablodecm/paper-inferno/paper/paper.md

 approach is that a classifier which is pivotal with respect to nuisance parameters might not be optimal, neither for classification nor for statistical inference.
-Instead of aiming for being pivotal, the summary statistics learnt by our algorithm attempts to find a transformation that directly reduces the expected effect of nuisance parameters over the parameters of interest.
+Instead of aiming for being pivotal, the summary statistics learnt by our algorithm attempt to find a transformation that directly reduces the expected effect of nuisance parameters over the parameters of interest.